15 min read

 How an amateur musical changed a small town.
 Words by Annabelle Hickson.
 Photography by Hugh Stewart.

-Tonight is the final dress rehearsal for a musical adaptation of Shrek in the small farming town of Mungindi on the NSW-Queensland border.
+TONIGHT is the final dress rehearsal for a musical adaptation of Shrek in the small farming town of Mungindi on the NSW-Queensland border.
 This weekend, the 40-strong cast of farmers, teachers, nurses, crop-dusters, postmistresses, ambos and agronomists will perform two sold-out shows in the town hall in front of their friends, family and community.
 Only some of them can sing.
 But being able to sing is not the point.

 Anyone who wanted to be part of this musical got a role.
 If there wasn’t a suitable part, Emily Harris, the writer and director who moved to Mungindi about 25 years ago when she married a local farmer, wrote a part for them.
 They play well-known characters such as Shrek and Princess Fiona, and new bespoke additions such as the Three Little Pigs.